 Ethics and Society

 Ethics and Society is part of the Human Brain Project's research core.
-Through its research and ethics management, it promotes Responsible Research and Innovation (RRI) practices within the HBP, and helps to shape the direction of the HBP in ethically sound ways that serve the public interest.
+Through its social and philosophical research, public engagement and ethics support, it promotes Responsible Research and Innovation (RRI) practices within the HBP, and helps to shape the direction of the HBP in ethically sound ways that serve the public interest.

-Ethics and Society carries out research to identify and address the conceptual, social, ethical, legal and cultural implications and challenges raised by HBP research.
-We focus on foresight, neuroethics, philosophy, public engagement, and researcher awareness.
-Ethics and Society also translates ethics research into practice by implementing ethics management and compliance programmes for the HBP, and collaborates with an independent Ethics Advisory Board (EAB), as well as produces Opinions on the most immediately relevant ethical issues within the HBP.
+Ethics and Society's research in the humanities is crucial for identifying and addressing the conceptual, social, ethical, legal and cultural implications and challenges raised by HBP research.
+The focus is on foresight, neuroethics and philosophy, public engagement, and researcher awareness.
+Ethics and Society also translates ethics research into practice by providing ethics support and implementing compliance programmes for the HBP.
+It further collaborates with an independent Ethics Advisory Board (EAB), and produces Opinions on the most immediately relevant ethical issues within the HBP.